Self-watering plant containers are an excellent way to conserve water while keeping your plants healthy.

 The first structure to emerge from a sprouting seed is called the radicle.
 The radicle becomes the primary root.
-If the primary root continues to grow and develop, it will have a taproot system.
-Carrots are a common example of a taproot.
+If the primary root continues to grow and develop, the plant will have a taproot system.
+Carrots are taproots.
 If several smaller roots develop, the plant will have a fibrous root system.
-In either case, good soil health and structure are critical to plant health.

 When removing plants from your yard or garden, it is best, whenever possible, to cut the plant at ground level and leave the roots in the ground.
 As the roots decompose, they will feed the local soil microorganisms, which will migrate, over time, to help another plant thrive.

-Check out this video about a heart-warming solution to starvation around the globe and in your own backyard!
+Building a keyhole garden can help you get around the problems associated with heavy clay, compacted soil, and difficulties bending over.
+Check out this video about a heart-warming solution to starvation around the globe and a fun new way to grow edibles in your own backyard!

 Invasive plants are those non-native plants that infest an ecosystem.
 Unlike normal weeds, which have evolved within a specific ecosystem, invasive plants generally do not have any natural enemies, so they grow out of control.
 They use up water and nutrients, pushing out local flora and fauna.
 Some, such as Scotch broom, can be poisonous to your pets.